Quality Assessment of DIBR-synthesized views: An Overview: Subjective image/video quality assessment of DIBR-synthesized views

 \section{Subjective image/video quality assessment of DIBR-synthesized views}

 Subjective test is the most direct method for image/video quality assessment.
 During the test, a group of human observers are asked to rate the quality of each tested image or video.
 The subjective test results obtained from the subjective ratings are recognized as the quality of the tested images/videos.
-In different subjective test methodologies, the acquisition of subjective scores are also different.
+In different subjective test methodologies, the acquisition of subjective scores {is} also different.

-The Absolute Category Rating (ACR) method used in IVC image / video datasets \cite{bosc2011towards, bosc2013visual} randomly present the test sequences to the observers and ask them to rate on five-scales quality judgement (excellent, good, fair, poor, bad).
+The Absolute Category Rating (ACR) method used in IVC image / video datasets \cite{bosc2011towards, bosc2013visual} randomly present the test sequences to the observers and ask them to rate on five-scale\st{s} quality judgement (excellent, good, fair, poor, bad).
 The subjective quality scores are calculated by simply averaging the ratings.
-The Single Stimulus Continuous Quality Evaluation (SSCQE) in SIAT \cite{liu2015subjective} dataset allows the observer to rate on a continuous scale instead of a discrete five-scales evaluation.
+The Single Stimulus Continuous Quality Evaluation (SSCQE) in SIAT \cite{liu2015subjective} dataset allows the observer to rate on a continuous scale instead of a discrete five-scale\st{s} evaluation.
 The IVY \cite{jung2016critical} image dataset uses the Double Stimulus Continuous Quality Scale (DSCQS).
 The test image along with its associated reference image are presented in succession.
 It is usually used when the test and reference images are similar.
 Pairwise Comparison (PC) method directly performs a one-to-one comparison of every image pair in the dataset.
-It is the most accurate and reliable way to get the subjective quality scores, but it costs too much time since all the image pairs need to be tested.
-Compared to PC method, the Subjective Assessment Methodology for VIdeo Quality (SAMVIQ) method used in IETR dataset can achieve much higher accuracy than ACR method for the same number of observers and cost less time than PC since it allows the observer to freely view several image multiple times and a continuous rating scale.
+It is the most accurate and reliable way to get the subjective quality scores, but it {takes} too much time since all the image pairs need to be tested.
+The Subjective Assessment Methodology for VIdeo Quality (SAMVIQ) method used in IETR dataset can achieve much higher accuracy than ACR method for the same number of observers{.
+It takes} less time than PC since it allows the observer to freely view several image multiple times and {adopts} a continuous rating scale.
 Besides, the IVY \cite{jung2016critical}, IETR \cite{tian2019benchmark} and SIAT datasets normalize the obtained scores to \textsl{z-score} to make the results more intuitive.
 The IVC and MCL-3D \cite{song2014mcl} datasets directly use the average scores.
-Except for the subjective test methodology, as shown in Table~\ref{Tab:dibrdatabase}, they use different sequences, DIBR algorithms etc. In the following part, we will introduce them respectively in detail.
+Except for the subjective test methodology, as shown in Table~\ref{Tab:dibrdatabase}, they use different sequences, DIBR algorithms{,} etc. In the following part, we will introduce them respectively in detail.